mnemnion/ax/commentary on ax.md

 `5` is the `fz` operator, one of the raisons d'etre for Ax versus Nock.

-Note that in Plan Ax from Conk Space, 5 is `cel`, meaning the distributive demonstration, Ξ [[3 4] [1 2 2] [1 2 3]] → [4 5], produces
+Note that in Plan Ax from Conk Space, 5 is `cel`.
-both the remaining operators and a test that produces 1 for the first and 0 for the second.
-This is a most elegant property to have in such a system.
-If I wanted a deterministic automaton, it would fully suffice; I consider this the primal Conk.

 Fully qualified Ax machines are not deterministic, because they aren't colorblind.
 In addition to Black and White bits, Ax machines must supply Red bits, which are completely different because they come from an actual, high quality source of entropy.
 Note that, while weird, this is just as well formed as saying "an actual, high quality source of numeric computations", in that you can just hop on the Internet and buy one.
 Ax machines must have both.